Skip to main content

 Our solar farm will contribute towards the UK’s ambition to achieve net zero by:

-• Storing energy – Our onsite Battery Energy Storage System (BESS) could export up to 400MW to the National Grid, providing additional flexibility to support the growth of renewable energy
+• Storing energy – Our onsite Battery Energy Storage System (BESS) could import and export up to 400MW to the National Grid, providing additional flexibility to support the growth of renewable energy

 * Calculation based on 2021 generation, and assuming average (mean) annual household consumption of 3,509 kWh, based on latest statistics from Department of Energy Security and Net Zero (Subnational Electricity and Gas Consumption Statistics Regional and Local Authority, Great Britain, 2021, Mean domestic electricity consumption (kWh per meter) by country/region, Great Britain, 2021)